awsdocs/aws-batch-user-guide/doc_source/submit_job.md

 # Submitting a Job<a name="submit_job"></a>

 After you have registered a job definition, you can submit it as a job to an AWS Batch job queue\.
-Many of the parameters that are specified in the job definition can be overridden at run time\.
+Many of the parameters that are specified in the job definition can be overridden at runtime\.

 **To submit a job**

 1. Open the AWS Batch console at [https://console\.aws\.amazon\.com/batch/](https://console.aws.amazon.com/batch/)\.

-1. From the navigation bar, select the region to use\.
+1. From the navigation bar, select the Region to use\.

 1. In the navigation pane, choose **Jobs**, **Submit job**\.